najjaved/vpc-deploy-terraform/README.md

 ## Steps:
 - Set Up the Terraform Environment
-- Configures AWS as the cloud provider in your desired region
+- Configure AWS as the cloud provider in your desired region
 - Define the VPC Configuration
 - Add a public subnet resource
 - Add an Internet Gateway (IGW)